 His extensive experience includes his role at the UK Committee on Climate Change where he was chief executive between 2014 and 2017.
 Matthew oversaw the Committee’s work, including its advice to Parliament where he influenced legislation and policies relating to greenhouse gas reduction and adaptation to climate change.
 Earlier in his career he worked in the UK Prime Minister’s Strategy Unit.

 Tom Flood joined the Board of the Energy Saving Trust in July 2012 and became Chair of the Energy Saving Trust Foundation in 2014.
-He is Chair of Acevo Solutions, which is the social enterprise arm of the Association of Chief Executives for the Voluntary Sector (ACEVO) and he spent 11 years as Group Chief Executive of the Conservation Volunteers (formerly known as the British Trust for Conservation Volunteers).
+He spent 11 years as Group Chief Executive of the Conservation Volunteers (formerly known as the British Trust for Conservation Volunteers).
 Before joining the charity sector, Tom worked with 3M UK, A E Herbert, and W S Atkins and Partners.
-He is also Chair of the Defra Water Innovation Group, a member of the Defra Civil Society Advisory Board, Vice President of the Council for Protection of Rural England, a patron of Knowledge Peers, and an ambassador for Foodcycle.
-He is a companion of the Chartered Management Institute and Fellow of the RSA, and was awarded a CBE for services to conservation in 2004.
-He is also a regular speaker on social and environmental issues.
+He is also Director of the UK Water Partnership, Chair of Defra Civil Society Partnership, Vice President of the Council for Protection of Rural England.
+He is a companion of the Chartered Management Institute, a Fellow of the RSA, and was awarded a CBE for services to conservation in 2004.
+He is a Freeman of the City of London and a Liveryman of the Worshipful Company of Water Conservators and a regular speaker on social and environmental issues.

 Joan is chair of The Climate Group and a former director general of Energy for the UK.
 She sits on the Strategic Advisory Board of Engie UK and is a director of the James Hutton Institute and a member of the Council of Warwick University.